An Operational Framework for Nonclassicality in Quantum Communication Networks: Introduction

 Our paper is structured as follows.
-We begin with an overview of our methods, introducing our models for quantum and classical communication networks (Section~\ref{section:communication_networks}), discussing how to construct nonclassicality witnesses (Section~\ref{section:witnessing_nonclassicality-body}), and demonstrating how to maximize quantum nonclassicality using variational quantum optimization (Section~\ref{section:maximizing_quantum_nonclassicality}).
-In the following results section, we demonstrate our framework on a wide range of communication networks to show that quantum communication advantages are broadly achieved in nearly all cases.
-In particular, we investigate bipartite communication scenarios (Section~\ref{section:nonclassicality_bipartite_communication}), multiaccess networks (Section~\ref{section:nonclassicality_multiaccess_networks}), broadcast networks (Section~\ref{section:nonclassicality_broadcast_networks}), and multipoint networks (Section~\ref{section:nonclassicality_multipoint_networks}).
+In the methods (Section~\ref{section:methods}), we formalize our operational framework for nonclassicality in quantum communication networks.
+In the results (Section~\ref{section:results}), we apply our framework to characterize the nonclassicality of a wide range of networks and quantum resource configurations, including bipartite communication scenarios, multiaccess networks, broadcast networks, and multipoint networks.
 We conclude with a discussion of our results and open questions in Section~\ref{section:discussion}.